maikeulb/PhotoExhibiter/README.md

 The error handling the errors are handled with command results (similar to F#'s Option Type or Haskell's Maybe monad).

-1. The only exceptions to this (as far as I'm aware) are the account classes identity, which I did not want to rewrite.
+1. The only exceptions to this (as far as I'm aware) are is the application user class because it interfaces with identity.
+I could have encapsulated this entity but I didn't want to rewrite the scaffolded entity code.

 Technology
 ----------
-* ASP.NET Core
+* ASP.NET Core 2.0
+* Identity 2.0
+* MySQL
-* MySQL (with Entity Framework)
+* Entity Framework Core 2.0
+* MediatR
+* FluentValidation
 * NLog
+* CSharpFunctionalExtensions
-* Bootstrap 4
+* Bootstrap 4 (with Font Awesome)
 * DataTables
 * Noty
+* Moment
 * Rellax
+* Google Maps API

 Screenshots
 ---
 ### Main
-Display all upcoming exhibits from all photographers and get notified when any of your attended exhibit details changes or gets cancelled.
+Display all upcoming exhibits from all photographers and get notified when any of your attending exhibit details changes or gets cancelled.
 ![main](/screenshots/main.png?raw=true "Main")
 ### Exhibits
 Create exhibits so that others can attend.